 Do you take insurance, and how does that work?

-Integrative Mental Health and Consulting is considered a Out-of-Network Provider.
-If you are interested in using your insurance you will be provided with what is called a Supper Bill to submit to your insurance for reimbursement.
+Integrative Mental Health and Consulting is a participating provider with CareFirst BlueCross BlueShield and CareFirst BlueChoice.
+If you are interested in using your Out Of Network benefits, you will be provided with what is called a Supper Bill for you to submit to your insurance for reimbursement.